Campus Master of Laws New Student Information

 |September 19:||Last Day to Withdraw from Courses with a Grade of “W" (Withdrawal Passing)|

 Loyola’s Financial Aid Office administers financial assistance for graduate students.
 If you are interested in being considered for federal financial assistance, please refer to Loyola’s Financial Aid Checklist to get started.
-Interested students should complete the Free Application for Federal Student Aid (FAFSA) as soon as possible and also refer to Your Guide to Financing a Loyola Graduate Education for more information.
+Interested students should complete the Free Application for Federal Student Aid (FAFSA) as soon as possible and also refer to Loyola Graduate Education (PDF) for more information.

 Health Law Fellowship